 As part of a series examining family history resources for beginners, librarian Antony Ramm takes an in-depth look at one of the most useful resources for beginning your family history research: Parish Registers.
 You can find more information in our research guide.
 An earlier article on this site takes a brief look at some of the oddities you can find in parish registers.
+A full list of our Church of England parish register holdings at Leeds Central Library is available here.
+Or browse our Non-Conformist registers by clicking here.

 The parish register – the list made in a church of the people who have been baptised, married or buried there – is one of the most useful tools for family history, especially for the period prior to the arrival of the civil registration process in 1837.
 Such registers have been maintained in Anglican churches since the early 16th-century, with several gaps or omissions in the records – during the political and military turbulence of the the mid-17th century, for example.